AD Architecture

 • those tangent inputs receive fresh InputKeys and are returned to the caller

-• primal values are referenced by External(ValueKey), not copied
+• primal and metadata values are held in the residual graph and referenced by External(ValueKey), not copied into the strictly-linear graph

 Algorithm sketch: